 : A few options are good, but most of the options on the Undying patron's spell list don't add anything important to the Warlock's existing abilities.

 - : False life is a bit silly considering you can get Fiendish Vigor.
-Ray of Sickness is passable, and scales with level, but isn't very exciting so you'll probably replace it very quickly.
+Ray of Sickness is passable, and scales with level, but it isn't very exciting and poison resistance/immunity is very common so you'll probably replace it very quickly.

 - : Two options for debilitating foes: one more martial foes, and one for spellcasters.

 - : Two situational options, but Speak with Dead is extremely useful in a game where you frequently kill things with useful information.

 - : Death Ward is a powerul defensive buff, and with an 8-hour duration you can use all of your spell slots to cast it one multiple members of your party, then immediately take a Short Rest to regain your spell slots and get right back to adventuring.

 - : Contagion is versatile and very powerful.
 Legend Lore is situational, but it's essentially "Ask the DM About the Plot" as a spell, which makes it very potent.

 - : A free cantrip (albeit a bad one), and perpetual Sanctuary against a common creature type.